Melanie Rae Simpson

 Probtiotics in the Prevention of Allergy among Children in Trondheim (ProPACT) Study

-My doctoral work was centered around breast milk samples collected during the ProPACT study.
-This is a randomised, placebo contolled study which investigated the use of probiotic supplementation given to women during the last 4 weeks of pregnancy until 3 months after birth.
+>The ProPACT study is a randomised, placebo contolled study which investigated the use of probiotic supplementation given to women during the last 4 weeks of pregnancy until 3 months after birth.
 At 2 years of age, we observed that women born to mothers in the probiotic group had a 40 % reduction in the cumulative incidence of eczema.
 The biological mechanisms behind this preventive effect are incompletely understood.
 We are using samples collected during the ProPACT study to investigate these biological mechanisms from different angles.

 The ProPACT Study is a substudy of the larger population intervention study (PACT) which aimed to reduce childhood allergy related diseases through reducing environmental smoke and damp/mold exposure and increasing fish consumption during pregnancy and early infancy.